aaronmelton/VRFBackupTool/README.md

 1. Upon execution, the application will search its parent directory for the presence of a file named `settings.cfg`.
-   * If this file does not exist, the application will proceed to Step 2.
+   * If this file does not exist, the application will continue to Step 2.
    * If this file does exist, the application will proceed to Step 3.
 2. The application will create a `settings.cfg` file with default values and continue to Step 3.